TimeWarpEngineering/timewarp-architecture/Source/TimeWarp.Architecture.Template/templates/TimeWarp.Architecture/Documentation/Developer/HowToGuides/HowToWrite_BFF_API_Contracts.md

 - **Response**: Defines the shape of the data returned by the API.
   \```csharp
-  public sealed class Response : ISecurityRoleDetails
+  public sealed class Response : IUserDetails
   \```

 - **Validator**: Provides validation rules for the request, ensuring that the data meets expected formats and constraints before processing by the API.